clear-route/.github/profile/README.md

 ## The Quality Cloud Engineer (QCE)

 We're building a new type of engineering role - the Quality Cloud Engineer (QCE).
-This innovative position bridges expertise across:
+This position bridges expertise across:

 - 🛠️ Cloud platform engineering
 - 🔍 Quality engineering practices
 - 💻 Developer experience optimization

-QCEs are uniquely positioned to tackle the complex challenges presented by modern software delivery, bringing a holistic and cross domain perspective to technical excellence and developer productivity.
+QCEs are uniquely positioned to tackle the complex challenges presented by modern software delivery, bringing a holistic and cross domain perspective to developer productivity.

 ## What We Do